benroberts999/ampsci/doc/01a-tutorial_Basic.md

-# Basic Tutorial
+\page tutorial_basic Basic Tutorial

-:::: Basic tutorial for using ampsci, including examples.
+\brief Basic tutorial for using ampsci, including examples.

 This assumes you already have ampsci compiled.

-* See [doc/compilation.md](/doc/compilation.md) for compilation instructions
+* See [Compilation](\ref compilation) for compilation instructions
-* See [doc/tutorial_advanced.md](/doc/tutorial_advanced.md) for a more advanced tutorial, including correlation corrections
-* and [doc/tutorial_CI.md](/doc/tutorial_CI.md) for tutorial on Configuration Interaction (+MBPT) calculations for two-valence systems
-* and [doc/tutorial_Exotic.md](/doc/tutorial_Exotic.md) for tutorial on calculations for 'Exotic' (e.g., muonic) atoms
-* There are several examples in [doc/examples/](/doc/examples/) - also try running those, and comparing the output to the expected output

 ## Contents